Sheets Buying Guide

 Published April 28, 2010 | Updated April 17, 2015

 Your bedding makes a big difference in the quality of your sleep, and sheets make a big difference in the quality of your bedding.
 Today, you can buy sheets in a greater number of different fabrics, colors, and sizes than ever before, meaning that it's easier than ever to find sheets that fit your taste and match your other bedding perfectly.
 It also means that you may need some help narrowing down your selection when you're shopping for sheets.
 Here's how to buy sheets that suit your needs.

-Colors and patterns: White is a great color and is the most common sheet color out there.
-However, if you're never considered buying sheets in any other color or pattern, you may want to think about it.
+White is a great color and is the most common sheet color.
+However, if you've never considered buying sheets in any other color or pattern, you may want to think about it.
 Buying sheets in a color that matches the decor of your room can make a big difference in the aesthetic appeal of your bedding.

-Sets or individuals: Buying sheet sets and buying sheets individually both have advantages.
+Buying sheet sets and buying sheets individually both have advantages.
 One advantage of buying a sheet set is that it often saves money; you usually pay less for a sheet set than you do for the same items purchased individually.
 Also, when you buy sheets in a set, you don't have to spend time finding matching items.
-However, buying sheets, pillowcases, and fitted sheets separately often allows you to individualize your bedding.
+However, buying sheets, pillowcases, and fitted sheets separately allows you to individualize your bedding.
 For example, buying items separately is a wise choice if you want to buy a top sheet and a fitted sheet in complementary colors or if you want to try mixing and matching patterns.